 The introduction outlines the employment practices of the USPS.
 In addition, potential candidates will gain an insight into the types of roles that this assessment is used for.

-Sample questions will be given, and there will be a tutorial on how the candidate should answer the questions.
+Postal exam 476 sample questions will be given, and there will be a tutorial on how the candidate should answer the questions.

 The work scenario section judges how you will perform and respond to real-life working scenarios.